danielsomerfield/howami/README.md

  per-message

 ## Performance
-* Cached headers on resources
+* Cache headers on resources
 * Add indexes to all the searchable fields

 ## Reliability
 * Retry / back-offs on cross-service operations
-* Handle bad messages on the kafka streams
+* Handle bad messages on the kafka streams (done?)
 * Configure mongo replica sets and add a second instance